cabbalistic/FuelConsumption/README.md

 # FuelConsumption

-emag_purchase (QA Automation traning) - This is my Last automation project (by my own).
-It is about testing a checkout of the biggsest online platform for shopping.
+emag_purchase (QA Automation traning) - This is my last automation project (by my own).
+It is about testing a checkout of the biggsest online platform in Bulgaria for shopping.
 I have used - property file (reading), Data Provider, Page Object Model, Annotations.

 webdrivereducation (QA Automation training) - This is my first automation project (by my own) and it is about login to email(Bulgarian one www.abv.bg) and print all subjects of the emails.